 - “In 2015, female full-time workers made only 80 cents for every dollar earned by men, a gender wage gap of 20 percent,” was also reported by The Institute for Women’s Policy Research (IWPR).

 - One year after graduating college, women are paid on average only 82 percent of their male counterparts’ wages, and women’s wages fall to 69 percent of men’s earnings ten years after college.
 According to an American Association of University Women (AAUW) report, “even after researchers controlled for age, education, hours worked beyond full time, industry sector, marital status, and presence of children in the household, female managers still earned just 81 percent of what male managers did, leaving an unexplained 19 percent pay gap.”
 (Women Deserve Equal Pay Factsheet)

-- Median pay for full-time female lawyers was 77.4 percent of the pay earned by their male counterparts, according to data for 2014 released earlier this month by the U.S. Census Bureau.
-Even focusing on the higher level positions, female judges, magistrates and other judicial workers earned 71.8 percent of men’s pay in the same occupations.
+- The median pay for full-time female lawyers was 77.4 percent of the pay earned by their male counterparts, according to data for 2014 released earlier this month by the U.S. Census Bureau.
+Even focusing on the higher level positions, female judges, magistrates, and other judicial workers earned 71.8 percent of men’s pay in the same occupations.
 (ABA Journal)

 - As women advance in their careers, the gender pay gap widens.
 “While women at an individual contributor level only earn 2.2% less than men working in similar roles, the gap widens for managers/supervisors, directors, and executives.”
 Female directors earn 4.9% less and top female executives earn 6.1% less than male counterparts.
 (Harvard Business Review)

 - The rise in families headed by a single mother has been a major change over the last fifty years: the proportion of families headed by a woman with children under the age of 18 tripled from just 8 percent in 1963 to 25 percent of all households with children in 2013 (U.S. Census Bureau 2014a).